Ushiyado: A Dairy Farmer's Guesthouse in Hokkaido's 'Cow Town' with Farm Tours and Butter-Making|Domingo

 ushiyado Morning Farm Walk

-In addition to the “Morning Farm Walk,” the “Butter-Making Workshop” is also recommended.
-Here, you can make butter using precious Nakashibetsu fresh cream, which is produced exclusively in the area.
+In addition to the "Morning Farm Walk," the "Butter-Making Workshop" is also recommended.
+Here, you can make butter using precious Nakashibetsu fresh cream, which is produced exclusively in the town.
 This also requires a reservation, so if you're interested, be sure to book at least two weeks in advance.

-ushiyado Relaxing Breakfast
+ushiyado Leisurely Breakfast

 SPOT ushiyado

-■Location: 2F, 4-2 Higashi 3-jo Kita 1-chome, Nakashibetsu-cho, Shibetsu-gun, Hokkaido
+■Address: 2F, Higashi 3-jo Kita 1-chome 4-2, Nakashibetsu-cho, Shibetsu-gun, Hokkaido

 ■Phone: 0153-77-9305 (Reservations only)

-■Check-in Time: Last check-in at 19:00
+■Check-in time: Last check-in at 19:00

 *Please be sure to contact us if you will be arriving after 19:00.